Kids' WB: 2008–present: Online networks

 On April 28, 2008, Warner Bros.
 Entertainment announced that The WB and Kids' WB brands would be relaunched as online networks, with the Kids' WB network consisting of five subchannels: Kids' WB! (for WB shows for kids and families), Kids' WB!
 Jr. (for shows for younger children), Scooby-Doo, Looney Tunes, and two different websites of DC Kids: DC HeroZone.com and DC Beyond.com (for action-oriented animated shows for DC fans).
 After the dissolution of In2TV, the Kids' WB online portal absorbed most of that service's children's programming.
 The service was significantly scaled back in 2013, with most of the archival content being removed.
 The archival content can be easily accessed through the Internet Archive's Wayback Machine.

 The site was split into 3 websites on May 17, 2015.
 These sites are: DCKids.com, LooneyTunes.com and ScoobyDoo.com.
 All three are grouped into WB Kids Sites.
 The decision to split the site into three ended, after almost twenty years, the use of the "Kids' WB!" brand name.
 Also, the WB Kids Sites got new YouTube channels: WB Kids for main Warner Bros. properties, and DC Kids for DC Comics properties.
 In July 2016, 2 of the 3 websites re-merged into "WBKids GO!".
-DCKids.com remains active.
+DCKids.com remains active until 2023.
+On December 14, 2023, the WBKids GO! and DC Kids websites appear to have been shut down; the links to their websites now redirect to the respective YouTube channels.